cgt212/cassfs/README.md

 #CassFS

 CassFS is a fuse filesystem that uses [Cassandra](http://cassandra.apache.org/) as the storage engine.
 It has a concept of owners and environments to support multi-tenency.
-The idea is based on the [Valhalla filesystem](https://pantheon.io/blog/inside-pantheon-valhalla-filesystem) used by Pantheon.
-Except that they use it locally as a webdav mounted filesystem.
+The idea is based on the concept of the [Valhalla filesystem](https://pantheon.io/blog/inside-pantheon-valhalla-filesystem) created by Pantheon.
+Except that they use a webdav mounted filesystem, and a lot on the server side.
 CassFS interacts directly with Cassandra.

 All of the normal rules apply when talking about any new filesystem.